datanav/docs/guide-getting-started.rst

         :badge:`Estimated time: 30 min,badge-light`

-        This guide will help you set up your first synchrinization in Sesam.
+        This guide will help you set up your first synchronization in Sesam.

         .. link-button:: guide-create-first-synchronization
             :type: ref